beeckcenter/softwarecollaborative.org/landscape-report.md

 ### In Practice: Evergreen

 Evergreen is an open source integrated library system created by the Georgia Library Service in 2005.
 Georgia released the software under an open source license, and its subsequent popularity has led to its use in managing the collections of more than 2,000 libraries around the world.
 A non-profit organization, the Evergreen Project, was created to house the software, and it has a board of representatives from organizations that rely on the software.
 Software development is largely done by library employees and software developers contracted by libraries, although the newly created Evergreen Community Development Initiative (ECDI) is pooling members’ funds to contract for software development for their collective benefit.
-Some of the members of ECDI are, themselves, cooperatives, making it a sort of a cooperative of cooperatives.
+Some of the members of ECDI are, themselves, collaboratives, making it a sort of a collaborative of collaboratives.

 [https://softwarecollaborative.org/cooperatives/evergreen](https://softwarecollaborative.org/cooperatives/evergreen)